codingthunder/JC-Physics-Engine-2D/README.md

 1. [Hello World](https://github.com/codingthunder/CSE310-FALL-2022/tree/master/HelloWorld)
 Simple Hello World designed to demonstrate I know how to use Git.
 2. [Physics Engine--WORK IN PROGRESS](https://github.com/codingthunder/CSE310-FALL-2022/tree/master/CPlusPlusProject)
 A simple 2D Physics Engine.
-I intend to optimize it and make it a bit more robust before turning it in, but it will run as it is.
-I intend to upload instructions on how to build and run it on a later date.
+Working on this incrementally.
+Check out its readme for more information.